PrashantGaikwad-iOS/CoreDataMachineTest/README.md

 # CoreDataMachineTest
 iOS Machine Test -
+1. Calling a users API
+2. Saving data to core data
-1. Add users locally to the core data
+3. Adding data manually to core data
-2. Do API call and save response data to core data and later fetch users to show on the tableview
+4. Fetching the data from core data and showing it on table view
+5. Deleting the data from table view and core data
-3. Make sure there is no duplicate data in the database
+6. Avoid duplicate data in core data
+7. Image catching

 ![Optional Text](../main/img.png)